 Though Charles Lai had a full-time position at Google awaiting him upon graduation from The University of Texas at Austin, he chose to defer Google’s offer in order to pursue his interest in teaching by joining Teach For America.
-By taking the time to return to the Dallas community he grew up in and lead a middle school classroom, Charles was able to gain keys skills that he believes have given him a leg up in his role in the consumer operations department at Google.
-Now educating consumers and colleagues about Google products, tools, and platforms, Charles regularly draws from his time teaching to help people and educate users.
+By taking the time to return to the Dallas community he grew up in and lead a middle school classroom, Charles was able to gain keys skills that he believes gave him a leg up in his role in the consumer operations department at Google.
+Charles regularly drew on his teaching experience to help people and educate users on products, tools, and platforms while working for Google.
+He now works as a Product Specialist at YouTube.

 Q & A